cyqwill/uranus/readme.md

 With all those powered clients, I can receive all messages on **Uranus Central Hub**, which gives me full information things I want to know.

+## Install
+Pls make sure postgres were installed, and there is an database named **uranus**.
+Then you should change the database username and password in `config.toml` file.

 ## Current Functionality
 - websocket 1 to 1 chat;
 - websocket many to many chat;